 With detailed, current knowledge of the children’s circumstances, our volunteers ultimately make recommendations that help judges decide where a child can grow up surrounded by love and support.
 And throughout this very difficult and frightening time, the children benefit emotionally from the steady presence of caring volunteers who have no agenda other than the child’s well-being.
 A CASA volunteer may be a child’s only lifeline, making all the difference in a young life marked early on by injury and trauma.

-For 22 years, the Dallas CASA Classic and the growth of Dallas CASA have gone hand in hand.
-With the critical support of this extraordinary golf tournament, Dallas CASA has grown from serving 407 children annually 22 years ago to more than 3,300 last year.
-More than eight times more children are being helped compared to the first year of this enormously successful event.
+For the past 24 years, the Dallas CASA Classic and the growth of Dallas CASA have gone hand in hand.
+With the critical support of this extraordinary golf tournament, Dallas CASA has grown from serving 407 children in 1998 to 3,113 in 2021.
+Nearly eight times more children are being helped compared to the first year of this enormously successful event.
+Dallas CASA depends on the generosity and the commitment of those who support this golf tournament to make sure every child in need has a CASA volunteer advocate.
 Every child has the right to be safe and you are giving so many at-risk children the chance to grow up in safe and loving homes.

 Thank you for helping to improve the lives of thousands of children in our community who — through no fault of their own — have suffered abuse or neglect at the hands of those who should have been their fiercest protectors.
 We hope you are deeply proud of the contributions you are making to better the lives and brighten the future for so many of our precious children.